Pascal (unit)

-The pascal (symbol: Pa) is the unit of pressure in the International System of Units (SI), and is also used to quantify internal pressure, stress, Young's modulus, and ultimate tensile strength.
-The unit, named after Blaise Pascal, is defined as one newton per square metre and is equivalent to 10 barye (Ba) in the CGS system.
+The pascal (symbol: Pa) is the unit of pressure in the International System of Units (SI).
+It is also used to quantify internal pressure, stress, Young's modulus, and ultimate tensile strength.
+The unit, named after Blaise Pascal, is an SI coherent derived unit defined as one newton per square metre (N/m2).
+It is also equivalent to 10 barye (10 Ba) in the CGS system.
+Common multiple units of the pascal are the hectopascal (1 hPa = 100 Pa), which is equal to one millibar, and the kilopascal (1 kPa = 1,000 Pa), which is equal to one centibar.

 The unit of measurement called standard atmosphere (atm) is defined as 101,325 Pa.

-Common multiple units of the pascal are the hectopascal (1 hPa = 100 Pa), which is equal to one millibar, and the kilopascal (1 kPa = 1000 Pa), which is equal to one centibar.

-Meteorological observations typically report atmospheric pressure in hectopascals per the recommendation of the World Meteorological Organization, thus a standard atmosphere (atm) or typical sea-level air pressure is about 1013 hPa.
+Meteorological observations typically report atmospheric pressure in hectopascals per the recommendation of the World Meteorological Organization, thus a standard atmosphere or typical sea-level air pressure is about 1,013 hPa.
 Reports in the United States typically use inches of mercury or millibars (hectopascals).
-In Canada these reports are given in kilopascals.
+In Canada, these reports are given in kilopascals.